dresden-elektronik/deconz-ota-plugin/README.md

 Philips (Signify) | 100B | See [Hue Firmware](#hue-firmware) below.
 ubisys | 10F2 | Published to the [ubisys website](http://www.ubisys.de/en/support/firmware/).

+See the [Wiki](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/OTA-Image-Types---Firmware-versions) for a community-maintained list of firmware files, including reports which files have actually been tested.

 #### Hue Firmware

 Signify don't provide their firmware for use with other ZigBee gateways than the Hue bridge.